manubot/rootstock/USAGE.md

 Then the user can review these changes and merge the pull request if they are acceptable.
 More information about this tool is available in [this preprint](https://greenelab.github.io/manubot-gpt-manuscript/).

+You must provide a secret with name `OPENAI_API_KEY` containing your OpenAI API token.
+By default, the tool uses the model `text-davinci-003`.
+Make sure to check the [pricing](https://openai.com/api/pricing/) of the OpenAI API.
+The cost for a revision of a standard manuscript should be around $0.50.
 The workflow allows to specify the branch and file names (in the `content/` directory) to revise, the language model to use, and the output branch name.
 Internally, the workflow uses the tool [Manubot AI Editor](https://github.com/greenelab/manubot-ai-editor) to revise the manuscript.
 For more advanced users, the behavior of the Manubot AI Editor or the parameters used for the language model can be changed using environment variables.